pocket-id/website/docs/configuration/ldap.md

 - The LDAP Service will sync on Pocket ID startup and every hour once enabled from the Web UI.
 - Users or groups synced from LDAP can **NOT** be edited from the Pocket ID Web UI.

-### Generic LDAP Setup
+### Set up LDAP after Initial Setup

 1. Follow the installation guide [here](/docs/setup/installation).
-2. Once you have signed in with the initial admin account, navigate to the Application Configuration section at `https://pocket.id/settings/admin/application-configuration`.
+3. Once you have signed in with the initial admin account, navigate to the Application Configuration section at `https://pocket.id/settings/admin/application-configuration`.
-3. Client Configuration Setup
+5. Client Configuration Setup

 | LDAP Variable            | Example Value                      | Description                                                   |
 | ------------------------ | ---------------------------------- | ------------------------------------------------------------- |